-The exemption will not affect the source of the funding for the SS/CC project.
-The \$15million-dollar project is funded using 2014 Bond proceeds and \$8 million in legislative state match.
+The exemption will not affect the source of the funding for the ITC.
+The ITC is funded from the 2014 Bond funds and the \$8 million state match.

 9. Whether granting the exemption will "better enable" the contracting agency to control the impact of market conditions on the costs and time necessary to complete the improvements.